mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 -- device.
 Indicate the gpu to use.
 The training requires approximately 23000MB of RAM, you can use a single GPU or several GPUs.
 In case you do not have enough computational resources you should reduce the batch-size by adding the following parameters by modifying the configuration file or by command line: ' --batch size 64 --forward_batch_size 32 test_batch_size 32 '

-**Note:** From the training phase, with which the reported performances were obtained, the training output is included in the repository in the **work_dir** directory present in this repository, except for the weights and checkpoints which have not been included for space reasons.
+**Note:** The training output, with which the reported performances were obtained, is included in the repository in the **work_dir** directory present in this repository:
 * *work_dir/msg3d_joint_aug_drop_resize_tta_train*
 * *work_dir/msg3d_bone_aug_drop_resize_tta_train*